Is Melatonin Safe for Pregnancy? Risks, Benefits, and Medical Consensus (Clinical Summary)

 Potential Benefits of Melatonin in Pregnancy

-- Improved Sleep Quality: Insomnia is common in pregnancy, particularly in the third trimester.
-Melatonin may provide non-addictive support compared to stronger sedatives.
+- Improved Sleep Quality: Insomnia is common in pregnancy, especially in the third trimester.
+Melatonin may help some patients and is non-addictive.

 - Neurodevelopmental Support: Through placental transfer, melatonin may aid fetal brain development by reducing oxidative stress.